netinvent/command_runner/README.md

 Unless an output redirector is given for `stderr` argument, stderr will be redirected to `stdout` stream.
 Note that both queues and callback function redirectors require `poller` method and will fail if method is not set.

-Possible output redirection options are:
+Output redirector descrptions:

 - subprocess pipes

-By default, stdout writes into a subprocess.PIPE which is read by command_runner and returned as `output` variable.
+  - By default, stdout writes into a subprocess.PIPE which is read by command_runner and returned as `output` variable.
-You may also pass any other subprocess.PIPE int values to `stdout` or `stderr` arguments.
+  - You may also pass any other subprocess.PIPE int values to `stdout` or `stderr` arguments.

 - /dev/null or NUL

-If `stdout=False` and/or `stderr=False` argument(s) are given, command output will not be saved.
+  - If `stdout=False` and/or `stderr=False` argument(s) are given, command output will not be saved.
-stdout/stderr streams will be redirected to `/dev/null` or `NUL` depending on platform.
+  - stdout/stderr streams will be redirected to `/dev/null` or `NUL` depending on platform.

-Output will always be `None`.
+  - Output will always be `None`.
 See `split_streams` for more details using multiple outputs.

 - files

-Giving `stdout` and/or `stderr` arguments a string, `command_runner` will consider the string to be a file path where stream output will be written live.
+  - Giving `stdout` and/or `stderr` arguments a string, `command_runner` will consider the string to be a file path where stream output will be written live.

-Examples:
+  - Examples:
 ```python
 from command_runner import command_runner
 exit_code, output = command_runner('dir', stdout=r"C:/tmp/command_result", stderr=r"C:/tmp/command_error", shell=True)